bait509-ubc/BAIT509/class_meetings/cm09-svm.md

 2. Fit the model.
 3. Query the fit.

-You can run classification in python with the `sklearn.svm` bundle of methods.
-From this bundle, the method `SVC` is useful for SVM's (despite its name), and `LinearSVC` is a special case when the classification boundary is linear (what we've been calling SVC).
+You can run classification in python with the `sklearn.svm` module.
+From this module, the method `SVC` is useful for SVM's (despite its name), and `LinearSVC` is a special case when the classification boundary is linear (what we've been calling SVC).

 Load `SVC` like so: